-Section III Definitions

-Section IV Reserve Methodology
+Section III Reserve Requirements

-Section V Effective Date
+Section IV Effective Date and Transition

-Appendix 1 Determination of Conditional Tail Expectation Amount Based on Projections

-Appendix 2 Reinsurance and Statutory Reporting Issues

-Appendix 3 Standard Scenario Requirements

-Appendix 4 Alternative Methodology

-Appendix 5 Scenario Calibration Criteria

-Appendix 6 Allocation of the Aggregate Reserves to the Contract Level

-Appendix 7 Modeling of Hedges

-Appendix 8 Certification Requirements

-Appendix 9 Contractholder Behavior

-Appendix 10 Specific Guidance and Requirements for Setting Prudent Estimate Mortality Assumptions

-Appendix 11 1994 Variable Annuity MGDB Mortality Table

 Section I) Background

-The purpose of this Actuarial Guideline (Guideline) is to interpret the standards for the valuation of reserves for variable annuity and other contracts involving certain guaranteed benefits similar to those offered with variable annuities.
-The Guideline codifies the basic interpretation of the Commissioners Annuity Reserve Valuation Method (CARVM) by clarifying the assumptions and methodologies that will comply with the intent of the Standard Valuation Law (SVL).
+This Actuarial Guideline (Guideline) interprets the standards for the valuation of reserves for variable annuity and other contracts involving certain guaranteed benefits similar to those offered with variable annuities.
+The Guideline codifies the basic interpretation of the Commissioners Annuity Reserve Valuation Method (CARVM) by clarifying the assumptions and methodologies that will comply with the intent of the Standard Valuation Law.
 It also applies similar assumptions and methodologies to contracts that contain characteristics similar to those described in the scope, but that are not directly subject to CARVM.

-For many years regulators and the industry have struggled with the issue of applying a uniform reserve standard to these contracts and in particular some of the guaranteed benefits referenced above.
-Current approaches make assumptions about product design, contractholder behavior and economic relationships and conditions.
-The economic volatility seen over the last few decades, combined with an increase in the complexity of these products, have made attempts to use these approaches for measuring economic-related risk less successful.

-The Guideline addresses these issues by including an approach that applies principles of asset adequacy analysis directly to the risks associated with these products and guarantees.

-The NAIC is currently using a similar approach to calculate risk-based capital (RBC) for similar contracts (i.e., the C-3 Phase II project).
-The methodology in the Guideline is based on that approach, and the intent of the Guideline is to, where possible, facilitate a framework whereby companies may determine both reserve and RBC in a consistent calculation.

-In developing the Guideline, two regulatory sources were looked to for guidance.
-First, the SVL requires that CARVM be based on the greatest present value of future guaranteed benefits.
+In developing the Guideline, two regulatory sources provided guidance.
+First, the Standard Valuation Law defines CARVM as the greatest present value of future guaranteed benefits.
 Second, the NAIC Model Variable Annuity Regulation (VAR) states that the “reserve liability for variable annuities shall be established pursuant to the requirements of the Standard Valuation Law in accordance with actuarial procedures that recognize the variable nature of the benefits provided and any mortality guarantees.”